-Regardless, it is something that people often fail to contextualize correctly: What the chart above shows is the historical average of the 4 year presidential cycle.
+Click to enlarge Source: The Chart Store via All Star Charts We have not looked at the Presidential Cycle in some time (See this, this and this from 2005).
+Regardless, it is something that people often fail to contextualize correctly: What the chart above shows is the historical average of the 4 year presidential…Read More

 click for larger table Source: Merrill Lynch Global Research, Interesting look at bull markets that have gone on without a 20% correction (note this is within the context of a 20%+ cyclical rally).
 Merrill Lynch’s Global Research team note that 2 prior cyclical bull markets marked a transition from a secular bear market…Read More